How to Get Eating Disorder Treatment Coverage from Insurance Companies

 Insurance companies may need some time to respond to your inquiries and letters.
 Be persistent.
 Follow up on any documents you send.

 Recovery from eating disorders is notoriously difficult for both the person struggling and their loved ones.
-It takes a lot of determination to see this process through, so don’t be dissuaded if you hit roadblocks.
+Seeing this process through takes a lot of determination, so don’t be dissuaded if you hit roadblocks.

 If you don’t get the response you want, it could be time to hire a lawyer.
 But the most important thing to remember is to never give up.
 Recovery is always possible for your loved one.